 Each of the load modules has its own digital position/force feedback hydraulic control system accomplished by a motion controller to hold position (inches) or load (pounds) on the test pavement.
 The digital motion controllers have feedback from module position, hydraulic pressures, and test pavement elevation measurements that are used to extend, hold a load, or retract the load module.

 The NAPTV has safety interlocks built into the system that monitor load module load, position, and tire pressure.
 If any of the thresholds are reached for these parameters, the NAPTV will safely abort all operations and shut down.

 Dual wheel spacing on each of the modules can be adjusted with axle replacements.
 Tandem spacing of the modules can be set by using different lateral mounting positions on the carriage.
 Simulation of a single wheel load requires the installation of a single wheel module.

 During construction cycles 1 and 3, only 2-wheel modules were installed.
-Specific wheel load configurations are published under each construction/traffic testing cycle.
+Specific load configurations are published under each construction/traffic testing cycle.